HTML-Earth/P5/ml-agents-0.11.0/project/Implementation_options.md

 - Drive into walls
 - Drive over debris
 - Drop debris outside of dropzone
-- Debris rolls out of dropzone
+- Debris rolls out of dropzone (Implemented)
     - High enough penalty so it's not worth to put it back in and repeat

 ## Other simulation implementation